replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/preflights.md

 Some checks run depending on the add-ons enabled in the installer and their configuration:

-## Custom defined preflights

-Additional host preflight checks can be added in the kurl installer spec under `spec.kurl.hostPreflights`.
-See [Kurl Add-on](/docs/add-ons/kurl) for additional information.

 ### Weave

 * All existing nodes in the cluster can be reached on TCP port 6783.